Acid Reflux in Children

 Acid Reflux can be treated with lifestyle changes and sometimes medications.
-The pediatric gastroenterologists at The Mount Sinai Medical Center are experts in determining the cause of your infant's symptoms and in developing appropriate treatment plans.
+The pediatric gastroenterologists at The Mount Sinai Health System are experts in determining the cause of your infant's symptoms and in developing appropriate treatment plans.

 Acid reflux in children and teens

 Symptoms of reflux in children and teens include:

 - Pain or burning sensation in the upper stomach or chest

 - Recurrent pneumonia

 The symptoms children and teens experience with reflux can also be signs of other conditions, so it is important to take your child to the doctor for an evaluation.
 The pediatric gastroenterologists at Mount Sinai are experts in determining the cause of children’s symptoms.
 Treatment for acid reflux may encompass lifestyle changes, medications, and sometimes endoscopy.
 Your pediatric gastroenterologist will work with you and your child's pediatrician to develop an appropriate treatment plan.

 Mount Sinai’s Digestive Disease Services consistently ranks in the top 10 across the United States, according to U.S. News & World Report.
 Please call us to set up an appointment.
 We are conveniently located on the Upper East Side of New York City.